.jpg)

 Degrees & Affiliations

 Katrina holds a degree in Secondary Education, with specialized certifications in Early Childhood and ESL instruction.
 She is a member of the local Hawaii teaching community and is an active advocate for literacy and creative expression in schools.
-Following the release of her debut novels, she is a rising voice in the indie author community, currently balancing her full-time teaching role with the development of her third upcoming manuscript.
+Following the release of her debut novels, she is a rising voice in the indie author community, currently balancing her full-time teaching role with the development of her fourth upcoming manuscript.

 The Amulet's Curse